mudcube/console.json/README.md

 **console.json()**

-*Proof of concept for JSON syntax highlighting in the browser console.
-Great for debugging :)*
+*JSON syntax highlighting in the browser console :)*

 To use simply include in your project and type into the console: